 Settlement Value of VisionQuest Sex Abuse Cases

-Child sexual abuse lawsuits tend to have a very high potential settlement value because the emotionally charged nature of these cases makes going to trial very risky for defendants.
-Sex abuse lawsuits tend to be highly unique in their individual circumstances, however, with no two cases having the same potential value.
+Child sexual abuse lawsuits tend to have a very high potential settlement amounts because the emotionally charged nature of these cases makes going to trial very risky for defendants.
+Sex abuse lawsuits tend to be highly unique in their individual circumstances.
+No two sex abuse cases are the same.
+Each tragedy has its own unique elements.

 There are certain key factors in each sex abuse case that tend to drive the potential settlement value of the claim.
 These factors include:

-• Age of the Victim: The younger the victim was at the time of the sexual abuse, the higher the settlement value of the case usually is.
+- Age of the Victim: The younger the victim was at the time of the sexual abuse, the higher the settlement payout of the case usually is.
 This doesn’t mean that a 16 year can’t have a high value case, it just depends on the circumstances.

 Contact Us About VisionQuest Sex Abuse Lawsuits